rahmauxdesign/depi-graduation-project-uiux-herdosi/README.md

-# Herdosi – Farm & Livestock Management Platform (UI/UX Design)
+# REFY – Farm & Livestock Management Platform (UI/UX Design)

 ## Project Description
-Herdosi is a UI/UX design graduation project that focuses on managing livestock farms through a unified digital platform (mobile app and website).
+REFY is a UI/UX design graduation project that focuses on managing livestock farms through a unified digital platform (mobile app and website).

 The project aims to help farm managers and owners efficiently track livestock, manage health and feeding, organize grazing areas, monitor equipment, and oversee financial and profitability aspects — all in one place.
 The platform also includes task management and smart reminders to support daily farm operations.